On the BBM-phenomenon in fractional Poincar\'e-Sobolev inequalities with weights: Statement of the main results

 Our first main result is an extension of Theorem \ref{FracSobGain} to include weights from the $A_1$ class.
-One of the features of this new result is the presence of the sharp double extra gain phenomenon in front \eqref{A1PSFractBBM} namely sharp bound when $\delta$ is close to either $0$ or $1$.
-The methods of proofs in \cite{BBM3, MS1} cannot be used at all due to the presence of the weight.
-We use ideas from \cite{PR} instead, where a general ``self-improving" argument is used, thus avoiding completely the use of any representation formula.
+The method of proof in \cite{BBM3} cannot be used at all due to the presence of the weight.
+We use ideas from \cite{PR} instead, where a general ``self-improving" argument is introduced, thus avoiding completely the use of any representation formula.
 Actually, we will state two type of Poincar\'e--Sobolev inequalities.
 The first one involves a {\it weighted fractional Sobolev exponent}, $p_{\delta,w}^*$ and the second one involves the usual fractional Sobolev exponent $p_\delta^*$ \eqref{FracSobExp}.

 \begin{theorem} Let $0<\delta<1$ and $1\leq p< \tfrac{n}{\delta}$.
 Let $w \in A_1 $, and let \,$p_{\delta,w}^*$ be the weighted fractional Sobolev exponent defined by

 Then there is a dimensional constant $c_n$ such that, for every cube $Q$ in $\mathbb{R}^n$ and for any $u\in L^1_\loc(\mathbb{R}^n)$,